Here is why know-how protection is becoming increasingly important:

 As the business world becomes ever more interlinked and information processing chains grow longer, there is an increasing risk of confidential business information and sensitive data being intercepted and know-how falling into the wrong hands.
 While modern communication technology facilitates the sharing of knowledge within the organisation and with customers and business partners, the decentralisation of corporate data (e.g. through the use of cloud-based storage over static storage systems) and greater use of mobile devices increase the susceptibility of companies to industrial espionage, the unauthorised disclosure of business secrets and other unwanted outflows of know-how.

 Know-how protection as a corporate challenge

-The legal position relating to know-how protection is complex and unsatisfactory.
-At present, there is no comprehensive legislation on know-how protection, either in Germany or at European Union level.
+The legal position relating to know-how protection is complex and rather unsatisfactory.
+At present, the European Union lacks comprehensive legislation on know-how protection.
 It is thus necessary to draw on a number of different individual laws in order to protect trade secrets.

 How do your know-how protection arrangements measure up? – Find out!

 How well does your organisation protect its trade secrets?
 With our online stress test, it takes just ten minutes to find out whether your company needs to take action to protect its know-how.
 Just click on the jurisdiction that interests you and then take the test to find out where you stand.
 You can always get in touch with your local contact in case you have questions or uncertainties.